bfontaine/Dazibao/docs/manual.md

 * `--dazibao <path>`: include the dazibao `<path>` in a compound TLV
 * `--compound`: include all TLVs in a compound

-`-` is also supported as a source to read on standard input.
+Use `-` as a source to read on standard input.

 #### Dazibao creation: `create`